THE BEST SOCIAL MEDIA POLICY TEMPLATE IN 2024

 - Make it clear what type of social media activity is and isn’t allowed.
 While it might be obvious that posting illicit, offensive or insensitive material on a company-branded social media page is not a great idea, it still happens.
 For the people running social for your company, what checks and balances are in place to avoid a public relations disaster?
 Are the rules different for each platform?
 Make it easy to understand how employees will be held accountable for what they post on their personal pages and who will monitor that.
 Be as specific as possible in your social media guidelines.

 You should also review your social media policy when:

 - There has been a breach in the policy by an employee, you need to find out whether your policy was not clear enough.

-- When there is a new way of social media communication on an exsiting social media platform or when there is a new popular social media platform.
+- When there is a new way of social media communication on an existing social media platform or when there is a new popular social media platform.

 - Avoid policy requirements that are onerous and unreasonable.
-Example: suggesting employees to control employee’s friends commentary about your company via social media.
+Example: suggesting employees control their friends’ commentary about your company via social media.